Quantum-elastic bump on a surface

-Setting any of the coordinates of a quantum system to zero is an act prohibited by the Uncertainty Principle due to Werner Heisenberg, a cornerstone principle of a viable quantum mechanical theory.
-Therefore the correct quantum description of a (quasi-) particle on a two dimensional surface (which can be severely curved) has to account for the embedding.
-Setting the off-surface coordinate to zero is prohibited, therefore the (quasi-) particle's wavefunction would be able to probe the surface for bending through the embedding space.
-Consequently, a geometrically induced term appears in the surface Schr\"odinger equation.
-The complete quantum procedure producing the two dimensional quantum equation is realized by constraints (external potentials \cite{9}) forcing the system to occupy less degrees of freedom available for the (quasi-) particle, namely in two-dimensional electron (or hole) systems (2DES) such as those is graphene and graphene oxide.

-Thus the (quasi-) particle's wave function is separable into surface and normal (off-surface) components.
-However, absent a truly two dimensional system that can be easily bent, the effect of geometric potential on the electronic band structure has been justifiably ignored in device engineering up to now.
-Graphene and its oxide represent a class of materials which can display the effects produced by the geometric potential due to bending of the surface.

-Specifically, the two dimensional form of $\rm sp^3/sp^2$ hybridized carbon, known as graphene oxide, is a flexible 1 nm thick soft membrane embedded in three dimensional space.
-This is an example of novel material which carriers are of Schr\"odinger type.

-The quantum dynamics of a {\it nonrelativistic} (quasi-) particle constrained to an arbitrary orientable surface is well explored: the curvature of the surface induces an attractive (has a minimum where maximally curved) geometric potential due to da Costa \cite{9}
+The quantum dynamics of a {\it nonrelativistic} (quasi-) particle constrained to an arbitrary orientable surface is well explored: the curvature of the surface induces an attractive (has a minimum where maximally curved) geometric potential due to R. C. T. da Costa \cite{9}

 where $m^{\ast}$ is the effective mass of the particle, $\hbar$ is the Planck's constant; $H=(\kappa_1 + \kappa_2)/2$ and $K=\kappa_1 \kappa_2$ are the Mean and the Gaussian curvature of the surface, respectively.
 Here $\kappa_1, \kappa_2$ are the two position-dependent principal curvatures of the surface\cite{DG}.